Using WordPress as a Headless CMS for your Next React ProjectJanuary 14, 2019

 The Future of Headless

 This is only my personal site, and I’ve already seen huge improvements in my site speed and significant reduction in bounce rate.
 Imagine the gains to be achieved when a much more popular blog or an e-Commerce store are migrated to a headless CMS platform to utilize the lightning fast site speeds and experience we can now achieve.
-Even a few seconds of page load time reduction could mean hundreds of thousands of dollars in additional revenue for certain businesses.
+Even a few seconds of page load time reduction could mean thousands of dollars in additional revenue for certain businesses.
 My personal goal for 2019 is to do a LOT more headless sites, with an emphasis on Headless Shopify stores.